LEGAL AID SOCIETY OF HAWAI‘I

 Benefits include:

-• Two medical insurance providers offering 4 different plans to select from and free single coverage.
+• Two medical insurance providers offering 4 different plans to select from, free single coverage and employer contribution to premiums share for dependents.

 • Dental insurance.